stephen-fox/mtls/README.md

 $ mtls -x
 ```

-## TLS mutual authentication in practice
+## TLS mutual authentication in a server
 The following steps describe how to run a web server that uses mTLS.

 1. Run the included example server: